truenas/documentation/content/Solutions/Integrations/EntraID.md

  Organizations can use [Microsoft Entra ID domain services](https://learn.microsoft.com/en-us/entra/identity/domain-services/overview) (formerly Azure AD) to manage users and groups by connecting TrueNAS to an Azure domain and joining the managed directory.

 {{< hint type=note >}}
-For increased security and flexible administration, recommended best practice is to [synchronize Entra ID with on-premises active directory](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/identity/azure-ad).
+Recommended best practice for increased security and flexible administration is to [synchronize Entra ID with an on-premises active directory domain](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/identity/azure-ad).
-However, some organizations prefer cloud-only domain services.
+However, some organizations prefer to use cloud-only domain services.
-This tutorial outlines how to join TrueNAS to an Entra ID without an on-premises directory.
+This tutorial outlines how to join TrueNAS to an Entra ID without an on-premises domain.
 {{< /hint >}}

 {{< include file="/_includes/ThirdPartyIntegration.md" >}}

 ## Preparing Entra Domain Services

-To link TrueNAS with Entra ID domain services, you need an active Azure account with Entra ID and Entra Domain Services enabled and [configured as described in Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/domain-services/tutorial-create-instance).
+To join TrueNAS to Entra ID domain services, you need an active Azure account with Entra ID and Entra Domain Services enabled and [configured as described in Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/domain-services/tutorial-create-instance).

+After initial configuration of the domain:

 1. In the Entra admin center, go to the Microsoft Entra Domain Services **Overview** tab for your managed domain.